Graphene Nanoribbon in Sharply Localized Magnetic Fields: Conclusion

 \section{Conclusion}

 We considered Dirac fermions in graphene nanoribbon subject to a sharply localized magnetic field.
-After setting the theoretical model we obtained the energy spectrum solutions for a sharply localized $\delta$-type magnetic field.
-After matching the wavefunction at the point $x=0$, the reflection and transmission amplitudes are derived in the standard way.
+After setting the theoretical model we obtained the {eigenvalues as well as the eigenspinors.} for a sharply localized $\delta$-type magnetic field.
+After matching the wavefunction at the point $x=0$, the reflection and transmission amplitudes {were} derived in standard way.
 A study of the transmission coefficient as a function of the strength of field $B_0$ was done, the transmission is unity for $B_0=0$ and reduces sharply for strong field.

 The general case of a bell shape magnetic field normal to the graphene sheet, namely $\vec B(x)= \hat z B_0\sech^2(\mu x)$ was studied, $B_0$ being the strength of the field and $\mu^{-1}$ stands for its range.
 It was shown that the solution space of the corresponding Hamiltonian splits into three regions depending on the sign of $kB_0$ and the energy range, $k$ is the wave vector along the $y$-axis.
 To obtain the reflection and transmission coefficients we used the current density, our results reduce to those obtained for $\delta$-type magnetic field for large values of $\mu$, here we took $\mu=1000$.
 Moreover, the phase shift that characterizes the transmission amplitude is given in terms of the energy and magnetic field.